Glossary

 Inventory

-Finished goods, work-in-progress and raw materials that comprise a sizeable portion of a business's assets.
+Finished goods, works-in-progress and raw materials that comprise a sizeable portion of a business's assets.

 A measurement of a creditor's position and the likelihood that a foreclosure would occur.